-The example URLs below are for those with subscriptions (or trials) on the United States server.
-If you are using another regional server, you'll need to make two adjustments:
+The example URLs in the main part of this document are for those with subscriptions (or trials) on the main server.
+If you are using another regional server (ca.libraryh3lp.com, eu.libraryh3lp.com, or sg.libraryh3lp.com), you'll need to adjust the base URL in two places:

-Mobile chat box attached to a queue on the US server:
+Regular chat box attached to a queue on the main server:

-Regular chat box attached to a queue on the US server:
+Mobile chat box attached to a queue on the main server:

-Mobile chat box attached to a user* on the US server:
+Regular chat box attached to a user* on the main server:

-Regular chat box attached to a user* on the US server:
+Mobile chat box attached to a user* on the main server:

-*Note: Chats sent specific users (and not over a queue) are treated as private conversations and are not logged, so they will not show up in Activity or Reports.
-They also can't be transferred.
+*Note: Chats sent to specific users (and not over a queue) are treated as private conversations and are not logged, so they will not show up in Activity or Reports.
+These chats also can't be transferred.
 To provide logging and transfer capabilities for an individual, create a queue and assign only that one user to it.

 The URL examples above connect guests with either a queue or user but come with our default chat box styling.
 If you want to customize the appearance of the chat box, you'll need to add a skin.
 You can create and manage skins within the Widgets page of the admin dashboard.
 There you can add a title, change colors, customize your identity, provide custom CSS, turn sound on by default, etc...
 Once you have your skin ready use the skin widget argument and provide your skin's ID number: